-Concussions and brain injury in children may look different than brain injury in an adult.
+Concussions and brain injury in children may look different than brain injuries in an adult.
 There are a number of reasons for this.
 Children’s brains are continuing to develop, and younger children in particular either cannot verbalize or have difficultly communicating how they are feeling.
 Some impairments might not become apparent until the child is older.
 It is important to know the signs and symptoms of brain injury in children, which will be the focus of this post.
 Of course, if your child has been injured in a motor vehicle accident, you should seek immediate medical attention for your child, and follow up with your child’s doctor if at any point after the accident you notice changes in your child’s behaviour, habits, or responses.

 Signs and Symptoms of Brain Injury in Children